djipco/webmidi/README.md

 ## Introduction

-**WebMidi.js** makes it easy to interact with MIDI instruments directly from a web browser or from the Node.js runtime.
-It simplifies the control of physical or virtual MIDI instruments with functions such as `playNote()`, `setPitchBend()` or `sendControlChange()`.
-It also allows reacting to incoming MIDI messages by adding listeners for events such as `"noteon"`, `"pitchbend"` or `"programchange"`.
+**WebMidi.js** makes it easy to interact with MIDI instruments directly from a web browser or from Node.js.
+It simplifies the control of physical or virtual MIDI instruments with user-friendly functions such as `playNote()`, `setPitchBend()` or `sendControlChange()`.
+It also allows reacting to inbound MIDI messages by adding listeners for events such as `"noteon"`, `"pitchbend"` or `"programchange"`.

 ## Browser Support